 What happens if there is no abnormality on my mammogram?

-You will receive a letter explaining your results and recommending to schedule another mammogram when due.
+You will receive a letter explaining your results and recommending scheduling another mammogram when due.

 Can I only come at the same time every year?